 Hotel Marketing Podcast Episode 218 – Boost Your Hotel’s Local Ranking With These Five Tips

 Your local profile and rankings are a critical step to ensuring your hotel is maximizing your potential impression share to guests.
-We have a comprehensive article with the 12 things every hotel should do at https://www.travelboommarketing.com/blog/local-seo-for-hotels/ and today we are going to look at five of the items on the list.
+We have a comprehensive article with the 12 things every hotel should do at https://www.travelboommarketing.com/blog/local-seo-for-hotels/ and today we are going to look at five of the items on the list that can help improve SEO for hotels.

 Start with these five, before diving into the rest of the checklist…